Detecting and characterizing phase transitions in active matter using entropy: Discussion

 This work has two goals.
 The physical goal has been to identify and characterize hitherto unrecognized features of two canonical active systems\,---\,the Vicsek model and bacterial swarming.
 A more general, technical goal has been to demonstrate the applicability and advantages of the entropy-bounds method.

-In the Vicsek model we have found an order-disorder transition of continuous (second-order) nature.
+In the Vicsek model we have found further evidence for an order-disorder transition of continuous (second-order) nature.
 We have clarified the interplay between positions and orientations before and after the transition while pin-pointing its critical density for varying noise amplitude.
-A newly found feature is a crossover from orientation-dominated to position-dominated collective dynamics above a certain noise amplitude which is insensitive to density.
+Our method has also allowed the identification of a crossover from orientation-dominated to position-dominated collective dynamics above a certain noise amplitude (consistent with previous studies~\cite{ginelli2016,cavagna2021ent}), which is insensitive to density.
 In bacterial suspensions we have found clear-cut evidence for a discontinuous, first-order transition, associated with separation into coexisting domains of different density and mobility.
 At higher area fraction we have identified another transition, continuous (probably second-order) in nature, with entropy dependence resembling the Vicsek flocking transition.

 Concerning the second goal, we have established the ability of the entropy-bounds method to distill the information contained in structural correlations into a single useful number while resolving the different contributions coming from different microscopic DOFs.
 This ability has led to the new observations mentioned above.
 The method has another crucial advantage which has not been used here.
 We have measured the CFs from `microscopic' configurations obtained by simulation or microscopy.
 These configurations could be fed into alternative, computational entropy-estimation methods.
 However, CFs are coarse-grained properties which can be obtained by macroscopic measurements without direct access to the particles' DOFs.
 For example, the CFs could be obtained by scattering and birefringence.
 Thus we hope that the entropy-bounds method will become a wide-spread useful tool for identifying and characterizing transitions of diverse systems in and out of equilibrium.